Change tax advisor: The guide for 2026

 Missed deadlines or incorrect declarations can be expensive — a clear reason for a change.

-If the statement is opaque and you can't understand what you're paying for, you should change your tax advisor — transparency is mandatory.
+If the statement is opaque and you can't understand what you're paying for, you should change your tax advisor — transparency is a must.

 How do you change your tax advisor?